Powerlearnproject/se-day1-assignment-Rukia254/README.md

 A project manager ensures projects are completed in time within the intended scope and acts as liason between the development team,stakeholders and clients.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+Integrated Development Environment(IDEs) offers comprehensive enviroment for code editing and writing,debugging tools,manages codes files and also it automates the build processes.examples of Integrated Development Enviroment(IDEs) are visual studio code,intelliJ AND Eclipse.
+Version Control Systems (VCS) enables multi developers to work on the same codebase simultaneously without overwriting each other's changes,branching and merging without affecting the main codebase,acts as back up and recovery for the codebase and ensures that the code remains in the deployeable state at all times. example of Version Control Systems (VCS) are the Gits,Mercurial and Subversion.

 What are some common challenges faced by software engineers?
-Provide strategies to overcome these challenges.

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Provide strategies to overcome these challenges. i)common challenges are Technical debt,such as shortcuts to meet the deadlines.technical debt can be overcomed by automated testing, code review and regular refactoring. ii)balancing quality with speed,pressure to deliver software quickly.it can be overcomed by setting realistic expectation,contious integration and ensuring the test are written before or alongside the code. iii)working with legacy code that is outdated,written in old programming languages can be difficult and time consuming. this can be overcomed by modernize legacy code, comprehensive testing and proper documentation of the legacy code and share knowledge to reduce the reliance on a few individuals who understand the legacy system.

+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance. i)unit testing as the name unit suggests is the testing that involves individual component or unit of software in isolation. it enables early error detection, simplifies debugging and refactor code confidently. ii)integration testing ensures that the integrated component work together therefore it ensures interaction between different units of software.the importance of this type of testing is that it identifies interface issues,validate the design and improves the system reliability. iii)system testing is the testing done to validate the overall system behaviour,ensures that the system meeets the specific requirememts,system testing ensures end to end validation,ensures that the system meets all the functional and non fuctional requirements and also ensure that the user experience is smooth and software behaves as user expects.

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. prompt engineering is the process of guiding generative artificial intelligence solutions to generate desired outputs. it ensures the AI provides accurate responses and relevant to the user needs,it breaks down complex queries into manageable tasks, helps to avoid ambiguity and leads to more effective and satisfying interactions.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+"tell me about technology"  the improved prompt of this vague prompt  is "Explain the impact of artificial intelligence (AI) on the job market in the next decade." the improved prompt os more effective because it clear, specific and concise that it it avoids the unnecessary words whlie still providing all the needed details to guide the AI's response.